Malmö University Publications

 Capio Atro Clinic, Sophiahemmet, Stockholm, Sweden.

-The cross-education effect in men and woman after unilateral strength training and detraining2016Conference paper (Refereed)
+The cross-education effect in men and woman after unilateral strength training and detraining2016Conference paper (Other academic)

 Abstract [en]